Host a Student from the Basque Country with SUSA

 What are the dates they will be here?

-They will arrive more or less between June 28-30 and will depart between July 28-30 from an airport near you.
+They will arrive more or less between June 25-30 and will depart between July 25-30 from an airport near you.
+Their stay is usually almost exactly a month, but the travel dates can change.
 Please check with your area coordinator for dates and airport details.
 Families need to plan to be at the airport for arrival and departure; however, if it is impossible we can arrange transportation to your house.
 Your presence at the airport sends the message that they are family!

 Will they bring money with them?